MouseLightPipeline/deploy-services/README.md

 * A Compose file to add worker frontend clients (worker backend/api services must be local to the appropriate machine)

 There are a number of required environmental variables in each of the Compose files.
 For a new installation, copy and paste `.env-template` as `.env` and change the values as appropriate.

-The defaults in the template are configured for the standard vega, canopus, sirius systems.
+The defaults in the template are configured for the standard Janelia workers (vega, canopus, sirius systems, and a cluster-only worker).
+Most of these site-specific values are specified in the worker section.
+The system can be operated without loading the worker-related services, or the values can be updated for a given site/worker configuration.

-In general it is preferable to run one of following systems for a given deployment directory and Compose project name.
+In general it is preferable to run one of following system modes for a given deployment directory and Compose project name.
 It is possible to change back and forth between the different deployment modes, however you must maintain the project name and associated between the scripts for each mode.